Dumpster Bags vs. Dumpster Rentals: What's the Better Deal?

 Here’s how to calculate the total cost of a disposable debris bag:

-The average pickup cost for a dumpster bag to dispose of 3 cubic yards of debris is about $155.00.
-Combined with a purchase price of just under $30.00, that brings the average total to about $185.
+According to Home Advisor, the average pickup cost for a dumpster bag that holds 3 cubic yards of debris ranges from $100 – $180.
+Combined with a purchase price of $30, that brings the average dumpster bag price range to $130 – $210.

-If you purchase two or more bags for your project, there is an average discounted pickup rate of $130.00 per bag, but only if the bags are picked up at the same time.
-Plus, you still need to factor in the price of the dumpster bag itself, so the average total for any additional bags would be about $160.
-Also note that these averages do not include local fees and taxes, which can change from city to city.
+If you purchase two or more bags for your project, there is an average pickup discount of $20 per bag, but only if they are all picked up at the same time and location.
+Plus, you still need to factor in the price of the dumpster bag itself, so the average price range for any additional bags is $110 – $190.
+Also note that these averages are subject to local fees and taxes, which will be applied when you schedule bag collection.